Expats from the US: Why UK Wheat Might Still Cause a Reaction

 What Do Wheat Allergy Test Results Mean?

 Allergy blood tests measure the levels of specific IgE antibodies against wheat proteins.
-Results are typically reported as concentration values alongside reference ranges:
+Results are typically reported as concentration values alongside reference ranges.
+Here is a simplified guide to interpreting wheat-specific IgE results:

 Practical Insight: A positive IgE result indicates sensitisation, which does not always equate to clinical allergy.
 Equally, a negative result does not exclude non-IgE-mediated conditions such as coeliac disease.
 Results are most meaningful when reviewed alongside your symptom history by a qualified healthcare professional.